duffcon/SimpleAspNetMVC/README.md

 }
 ```

-Now every view you create will be "inside" the layout view.
+Now every view in the app will be "inside" the layout view.